mrbungle64/ioBroker.ecovacs-deebot/README.md

 ## Installation

-It is recommended to use version 10 of Node.js or a newer version.
+It is recommended to use version 10.x, 12.x or 14.x of Node.js.
+The minimum required version is 10.x

 This adapter uses the canvas library which might require additional installations.
 For the full functional range please install the following packages.